newrelic/nr1-pathpoint/docs/user_manual/JSON-Schema/README.md

                 {
 ```

-### Now, you will see one example Query for every touchpoint Type:
+### Now, you will see one example Query for every touchpoint Type

 ### TYPE : PRC